mhkrim01/CIS-Portfolio/README.md

 # CIS-Portfolio
-This project represents my cumulative undergraduate experience in the Computer Information Systems at the University of Louisville
+This project represents my cumulative undergraduate experience in the Computer Information Systems program at the University of Louisville